U.S. 93

 - 1936 -- between Glendale and Boulder City after the opening of Boulder Dam (shared with U.S. 466)

-U.S. 93 was rerouted in 1966 to connect with Interstate 15 (U.S. 91) at North Las Vegas rather than Glendale.
-The original alignment of U.S. 93 into Glendale is a part of Nevada State Route 168 today.
+U.S. 93 was rerouted in 1966 to connect with Interstate 15 (U.S. 91) at Garnet rather than Glendale.
+The original alignment of U.S. 93 from east of Coyote Spring Valley to Glendale is a part of Nevada State Route 168 today.
 The opening of the Mike O'Callaghan - Pat Tillman Memorial Bridge on October 19, 20101 shifted U.S. 93 off Hoover Dam and onto the Hoover Dam Bypass freeway.

 Until 1972, U.S. 93 was paired with U.S. 466 from Kingman to Las Vegas.
 The duplicative routing was eliminated eight years after the state of California eliminated its section of U.S. 466 west of Barstow and renumbering it to State Route 58.